mbalduccini/docker-chromium-builder/README.md

 This was created in order to automate builds/deployments of `headless_shell` for use with the Docker [`chrome-headless`](https://github.com/knq/chrome-headless) image.

+Note: you will need to have the chromium source tree already on disk.

 ## Running

 You can use this Docker image in the usual way: